shamansystems/Cheap-FOCer/README.md

 -Additional assembly steps to beef up high-current traces.
 2 layers of 1oz copper can’t handle the current flowing through during operation.
 Assembler will have to apply wire/solder wick/bus bar to the exposed Power, Ground, and Phase traces that you can see in the images.

+##Problems with Beta so far

+-Pin 2 of SERVO header not connected to 5V+

 ## Software/Firmware Requirements

 Cheap FOCer is based on the VESC 4.12 and uses the relavent VESC firmware/software.